PedroPizarro/LowLevel/README.md

-# Personal project to learn low-level programmig.
+# Low-level programmig.

-Inspired by the book: [Low-level programming: C, Assembly and program execution on Intel 64 architecture](https://www.apress.com/br/book/9781484224021), by Igor Zhirkov.
+Personal project to lean low-level coding inspired by the book: [Low-level programming: C, Assembly and program execution on Intel 64 architecture](https://www.apress.com/br/book/9781484224021) - by Igor Zhirkov.
 The official GitHub of the book can be found [here](https://github.com/Apress/low-level-programming).

-Besides these original idea, this project turned into an opportunity to learn more about git, makefile, and GNU GDB.
+Besides these original idea, this project turned into an opportunity to learn more about git, makefile, GNU GDB, GNU GCC and OS principles.

 ## Environment